nekman/node-vw-carnet-lambda/README.md

     }
 }
 ```
-The reponse contains one `token` and one `options` object.
+The response contains one `token` and one `options` object.
 The `token` is be used to access the other methods in the API.

 The `options` object contains the "session" that is used to communicate
-with the Volkswagen CarNet (I think that it is valid for approximately 10 minutes).
+with the Volkswagen CarNet (think it's valid for ~10 minutes).

 You can also "login" with a saved options object by posting it to the `/login` endpoint instead of username/password.